 My scrappy trips around the world quilt is finally finished.
 I am totally smitten with it, I loved making it and I'm going to love dragging it around with me from room to room like some kind of magical magnificent lucky charm because that is what it is - my technicolour dream quilt.

 All those pretty little squares make my heart race and normally this kind of quilt would be too tedious for me to consider but the tutorial I used make it, made it fun to put together.
 I highly recommend it.
-There is also a Flickr group here which is handy if you plan on making one.

 Finished stats: 72" x 72" (36 of the 12" square blocks)